 The last point of the trip is a visit to a Mayan village, where we will meet the shaman, participate in a traditional purification ceremony, learn about medicinal herbs and spices, visit a Mayan house, and try to make tortillas.
 There will be an opportunity to take pictures with the Mayan family and purchase local handicrafts.
 If you want, you can take gifts for children from the village on this trip: school supplies, educational toys, healthy snacks and the like.

 What to take with you:

 Sun protection, swimming suit, towel.
-You will be required to shower before you enter the pool at the cenote.
+You will be required to shower before you entering the cenote.
 We recommend that visitors use eco-friendly sunblock, because this helps to preserve the environment.

-Price includes: transportation from / to the hotel, entrance fees, mineral water, mask, tube and life jacket, lunch.
+Price includes: transportation to / from hotel, entrance fees, licensed tour guide, a bottle of water, lunch.

-Price does not include: other beverages, lunch refreshments and tips.
+Price does not include: other beverages and tips.